 To favorite a property, do the following:

-- In the list on the right, select the property you want to favorite.
+- In the list on the right, click the star for the property you want to favorite.

 You've successfully created properties and changed the visibility.
 Now learn how to: